John-Busse/OGRE-Projects/Solar-System/README.md

 - ~~Entity info panel showing current selected planet with entity class information~~ COMPLETE 7/9/25
 #### Camera/Window
 - ~~Camera Manager class~~  COMPLETE 7/8/25
-- Reset camera rotation when new planet selected
+- ~~Reset camera rotation when new planet selected~~ COMPLETE 7/15/2025

 ## The project is buildable, but not fully functional
 ### Dependencies